Lellansin/str-parser/README.md

 // a,b,c,d,e
 ```

-$ capture is not support for reduce, pls use map + original array reduce:
+$ capture is not support for .reduce, only for .map, pls use .map + original array reduce:

 ```javascript
 var _s = require('..')